Abdullah bin Zayed and Blinken discuss regional developments and efforts to reach a ceasefire in Gaza over the phone

-His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs, discussed, during a phone call with His Excellency Anthony Blinken, US Secretary of State, the latest developments in the Middle East and the efforts being made to reach a comprehensive and sustainable ceasefire and enhance the humanitarian response to the needs of civilians in the Gaza Strip..
+His Highness Sheikh Abdullah bin Zayed Al Nahyan, Minister of Foreign Affairs, discussed, during a phone call with His Excellency Anthony Blinken, US Secretary of State, the latest developments in the Middle East, and the efforts made to reach a comprehensive and sustainable ceasefire, and enhance the humanitarian response to the needs of civilians in the Gaza Strip.

-During the phone call, His Highness Sheikh Abdullah bin Zayed Al Nahyan affirmed the UAE’s support for the US efforts made in cooperation with the active parties in the international community to reach a sustainable ceasefire that contributes to protecting the lives of all civilians..
+During the phone call, His Highness Sheikh Abdullah bin Zayed Al Nahyan affirmed the UAE’s support for the US efforts, in cooperation with the active parties in the international community, to reach a sustainable ceasefire, which contributes to protecting the lives of all civilians.

-During the phone call, His Highness also addressed the developments in the situation in Sudan and its humanitarian repercussions..
+During the phone call, His Highness also discussed the developments in the situation in Sudan and its humanitarian repercussions.

 #Abdullah #bin #Zayed #Blinken #discuss #regional #developments #efforts #reach #ceasefire #Gaza #phone